Vibe Code Cleanup Cost: What You'll Actually Pay to Fix AI-Generated Code (2026)

 - Filter by specialty: security audit, full-stack rescue, or architecture refactor

-- For a curated list, see our best vibe code audit agencies guide
+- For a curated comparison, see our best vibe code audit agencies guide

 - Vibe code experience: Have they worked with apps built by Cursor, Lovable, or similar tools?
-The patterns are specific enough that general dev experience is not sufficient.
+The patterns in AI-generated code are specific enough that general dev experience is not sufficient.

-- Clear deliverables: A good audit produces a written report with findings ranked by severity, not just a verbal "looks fine" or "needs work."
+- Clear deliverables: A good audit produces a written report with findings ranked by severity, estimated fix hours per issue, and a recommended priority order.
+Not just "looks fine" or "needs work."

-- Published pricing: Agencies that publish their rates (like Beesoul and Damian Galarza) are generally more transparent about scope and expectations.
+- Published pricing: Agencies that publish their rates are generally more transparent about scope expectations.
+Both Beesoul and Damian Galarza publish pricing on their sites.

 - Remediation options: Some agencies audit only.
 Others audit and fix.
-Know which you need before you engage.
+Know which you need before you engage, because switching from an audit-only provider to a separate fixer adds overhead and cost.

 Frequently Asked Questions

-Is it cheaper to fix issues before or after launch?
-Pre-launch cleanup is typically 2x to 5x cheaper.
-Post-incident cleanup adds legal costs, user notification, reputation damage, and emergency contractor rates.
+Is it cheaper to fix before or after launch?
+Always before.
+Pre-launch fixes run 2x to 5x cheaper because you avoid migration planning, user communication, downtime costs, and emergency contractor rates.
+A $1,500 pre-launch audit can prevent a $7,500 post-launch cleanup.

 Related reading: